Aritz-Garcia/Color-Combine/README.md

 Color Combine it's an extension for visual studio code to combine colors.

+## Contributing 🧩
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details of the code of conduct, and the process for submitting pull requests.

 ## License 📄
 This project is under the MIT License - see the [LICENSE.md](LICENSE.md) file for details